About Us

 SHE/HER

-A graduate of TMU, Kitchener native enamoured with Toronto, and lover of Jamila Woods.
+Graduate of Toronto Metropolitan University and Kitchener native enamoured with Toronto.
+Lover of Jamila Woods.
 Currently working on supporting mutual aid efforts and unpacking the nuances of Black haircare.

 SHE/HER